 – Talk about how your faith plays a role in your life and your plans to adopt; if you are spiritual.
 If not, talk about your motivations behind wanting to adopt: your “why” story.

-- End by directly talking about what makes you capable of raising a child and by making a commitment to the expectant parent and child.
+– End by directly talking about what makes you capable of raising a child and by committing the expectant parent and child.

 Expectant parents should be able to read through your profile book with ease and finish without having many questions about who you are.
 The easier your profile is to read, the more likely it will stand out to expectant parents.